ismet55555/yojenkins/README.md

 # Quick Start

-- **(Optional)** Start up a local Jenkins server using Docker:
+- **(Optional)** Start up a local Jenkins server using Docker
   - ```sh
     yo-jenkins server server-deploy
     ```

 - Configure your first profile.
-Profiles are stored in the home directory in the `.yo-jenkins` directory.
+Profiles are stored in the home directory in the `.yo-jenkins` directory
   - ```sh
     yo-jenkins auth configure
     ```

-- Generate a Jenkins server API token and add it to your first profile:
+- Generate a Jenkins server API token and add it to your first profile
   - ```sh
     yo-jenkins auth token --profile <PROFILE NAME>
     ```

-- Verify that you can access the Jenkins server:
+- Verify that you can access the Jenkins server
   - ```sh
     yo-jenkins auth verify
     ```
-- Now start trying some things:
+- Now start trying some things
   - ```sh
     Get sever info:       yo-jenkins server info
     Get your user info:   yo-jenkins auth user --pretty